Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 |
 ```

-***This is fourth example*** showing effect of moving end delimiter to right.
+***This is the fourth example*** showing the effect of moving end delimiter to right.
-Here we see moving end delimiter to right of content has no effect.
+Here we see moving end delimiter to the right of content has no effect.

 ```
 public static void printTextBlockMovingEndDelimiterToRightOfContentHasNoEffect()